Marshall scientists testing a Lamp array at the X-Ray Calibration Facility (XRCF).

 At its founding, the Marshall Space Flight Center (MSFC) inherited the Army’s Jupiter and Redstone test stands, but much larger facilities were needed for the giant stages of the Saturn V. From 1960 to 1964, the existing stands were remodeled and a sizable new test area was developed.
 The new comprehensive test complex for propulsion and structural dynamics was unique within the nation and the free world, and they remain so today because they were constructed with foresight to meet the future as well as on going needs.
 Construction of the S-IC Static test stand complex began in 1961 in the west test area of MSFC, and was completed in 1964.
 The S-IC static test stand was designed to develop and test the 138-ft long and 33-ft diameter Saturn V S-IC first stage, or booster stage, weighing in at 280,000 pounds.
 Required to hold down the brute force of a 7,500,000-pound thrust produced by 5 F-1 engines, the S-IC static test stand was designed and constructed with the strength of hundreds of tons of steel and 12,000,000 pounds of cement, planted down to bedrock 40 feet below ground level.
 The foundation walls, constructed with concrete and steel, are 4 feet thick.
 The base structure consists of four towers with 40-foot-thick walls extending upward 144 feet above ground level.
 The structure was topped by a crane with a 135-foot boom.
 With the boom in the upright position, the stand was given an overall height of 405 feet, placing it among the highest structures in Alabama at the time.
 Construction of the S-IC test stand came to a halt at the end of September as the determination was made that the Saturn booster size had to be increased.
 As a result, the stand had to be modified.
 With construction delayed, and pumps turned off, this photo, taken February 2, 1962, shows the abandoned flooded site.
 The flooding was caused by the disturbance of a natural spring months prior during the excavation of the site.

-This plaque, displayed on the grounds of Marshall Space Flight Center in Huntsville, Alabama commemorates the Neutral Buoyancy Space Simulator as a National Historic Landmark.
-The site was designated as such in 1986 by the National Park Service of the United States Department of the Interior.
+This sign, displayed on the grounds of Marshall Space Flight Center in Huntsville, Alabama, commemorates the designation of the Redstone Test Site as a National Historic Landmark.
+The site was inducted into the National Register of Historical Places in 1976.

 President George Bush and Alabama Governor Guy Hunt are greeted by Marshall's sixth Center Director Thomas J. Lee (1989-1994) upon their arrival at Redstone Arsenal (RSA) airfield.
 This was the first sitting president to visit Marshall Space Flight Center (MSFC) since President Kennedy's visit almost 30 years ago.